Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

    Kong Ingress Controller control planes can't be part of control plane groups.
 One control plane group cannot be a member of another control plane group.

-1. Set up your group and save.
-For the purpose of this example, the group name will be CP1.
+1. Set up your control plane and save.
+For the purpose of this example, its name will be CP1.
-1. Create another {{site.base_gateway}} group, this time calling it CP2.
+1. Create another {{site.base_gateway}} control plane, this time calling it CP2.

 {% endnavtab %}
 {% navtab API %}

 Create some standard control planes.

-1. Create group `CP1`:
+1. Create control plane `CP1`:

     ```sh
     curl -i -X POST https://<region>.api.konghq.com/v2/runtime-groups \